PerseusArkouda/ChatEvolvedDiscordBot/README.md

 - It can set channel's topic with online players of your cluster
 - It can show player notifications (join/left)
 - It can log Admin commands and send in specified channel
+- Supported commands:
+~del <messages number> - Deletes specified number of messages in current Discord channel
+~discord - Returns your most popular Discord invite (works also from the game chat)
+(more to come...)

 ### Instructions for fully working Chat Evolved mod with ChatEvolvedDiscordBot
 ### 1) Install Docker